The Learning Center enhances the ability of every motivated student to succeed in his or her studies.

 Individualized study skills assistance helps students acquire greater understanding of themselves and of the basic skills needed for success in the classroom:

 • test-taking strategies

 COMPASS is a computer-based diagnostic and placement test that measures reading, writing, and math skills.
 COMPASS can help students identify areas of strength and weakness and guide them in making appropriate course choices.
 Results are used, along with other factors, to place students in appropriate math courses.

 The College-Level Examination Program (CLEP) provides students the opportunity to demonstrate college-level knowledge and earn college credit through a program of exams, regardless of where or how the students acquired their knowledge.
 Both traditional and non-traditional students can benefit from credit earned through CLEP.
 Students should contact the Career and Experiential Education Center for more information.

 Academic Support for Students with Disabilities

-In compliance with Section 504 of the Rehabilitation Act of 1973, the College of Mount St. Joseph provides reasonable academic adjustments and auxiliary aids for students with physical or mental impairments that substantially limit or restrict one or more of such major life activities as walking, seeing, hearing, or learning.
-The College provides these reasonable academic adjustments and auxiliary aids to eligible student, free of charge, according to students’ individual needs.
+In compliance with Section 504 of the Rehabilitation Act of 1973, Mount St. Joseph University provides reasonable academic adjustments and auxiliary aids for students with physical or mental impairments that substantially limit or restrict one or more of such major life activities as walking, seeing, hearing, or learning.
+The University provides these reasonable academic adjustments and auxiliary aids to eligible student, free of charge, according to students’ individual needs.
 Advocacy assistance on disability related issues is also provided.
 Students with qualifying impairments should contact the Director of the Learning Center & Disability Services.

 The Learning Center is located in the Seton Center, room 156.

 Cathy Steinriede, Administrative Assistant